abonander/anterofit/README.md

 * *a Rust crate which generates type-safe REST API wrappers at compile time using macros*

-Anterofit is a collection of Rust macros coupled to a lightweight, self-contained HTTP framework that allows you to create strongly-typed wrappers around Rust APIs with ease.
+Anterofit is a collection of Rust macros coupled to a lightweight, self-contained HTTP framework that allows you to create strongly-typed Rust wrappers around REST APIs with ease.

 Inspired by [Square's Retrofit](https://sqaure.github.io/retrofit), as referenced in the name, Anterofit is even more strongly typed as everything that is feasible to check at compile-time, is.
 Runtime errors are,